-The five other nominations not receiving confirmation hearings even though referred to the Judiciary Committee were of former New York governor and former Supreme Court Associate Justice Charles Evans Hughes in 1930; former federal prosecutor Owen J. Roberts in 1930; Senator Hugo L. Black in 1937; Attorney General and former Michigan governor Frank Murphy in 1940; and former Senator Harold H. Burton in 1945.
+18 The four other nominations not receiving public confirmation hearings even though referred to the Judiciary Committee were of former New York governor and former Supreme Court Associate Justice Charles Evans Hughes in 1930, former federal prosecutor Owen J. Roberts in 1930, Senator Hugo L. Black in 1937, and Senator Harold H. Burton in 1945.